Kaosarah/DannyMa_week2_challenge/README.md

 ```

---8.How many pizzas were delivered that had both exclusions and extras?
+--8.
+How many pizzas were delivered that had both exclusions and extras?

 WITH delivered_pizza AS (SELECT b.order_id,
        a.pizza_id,
        CASE WHEN [exclusions] ='' AND [extras] = '' THEN 0